weekendesk/OTA-API-Developer-Guide/source/index.html.md

 #ARI Read

-The Reading function allows the Channel partner to retrieve prices and availabilities for a given Room and RatePlan code.
+The Reading function allows the ChannelManager partner to retrieve prices and availabilities for a given Room and RatePlan code.

 ##Read Availabilities

-The AvailGet request allows the Channel Partner to request availabilities for a specific Room and RatePlan.
+The AvailGet request allows the ChannelManager partner to request availabilities for a specific Room and RatePlan.
 The following information will be given: <br>
 <br>
 - Booking Limit<br>
 - Min LengthOfStay<br>